Mega-firm Dentons tops the global charts for lawyer headcount and continues to export its “incredibly purple brand” around the world.

 Bear in mind that despite the seat choice on offer, “both this and last year saw two-thirds of the qualification roles available in corporate and banking,” sources pointed out.
 “If you'd like a more niche area it can happen but you really have to push for it.”

 How to get a Dentons training contract

 Training contract deadline (2020): 31 July 2018 (applications opened September 2017)

 Applying to Dentons begins with an online form.
 As part of the initial screening process, the firm scores each applicant on three core factors: academics, work experience and personality.

 The interview itself “encourages conversation and gets you talking about yourself,” according to the firm's current trainees.
-“The questions are designed to get you to demonstrate your ability in certain areas – for example, teamwork and coping under pressure.”
+“The questions are designed to get you to demonstrate your ability in certain areas – for example, planning, organising and coping under pressure.”

 All in all, “we're looking for ambitious, driven and determined candidates because that's what we are as a firm,” Mundy says, reminding applicants that “you've got to want to work for an international firm, as trainees end up getting involved in a lot of cross-jurisdictional work here.”

-There are around 15 vac scheme places on offer in London (exclusively for law students) and six in Milton Keynes (for both law and non-law students).
-Participants spend three of their five days shadowing trainees in various teams “so they can see as many different departments as possible,” Mundy tells us.
-There are a few social events dotted throughout the week as well, including an afternoon treasure hunt, which Mundy says is “a great way to get to know the City.”
+Dentons hosts two-week schemes in both Easter and summer in London, and during the summer across Milton Keynes and Watford.
+In London, on top of getting a taster of the firm's work there are a few social events dotted throughout the scheme; one of these involves an afternoon treasure hunt, which Mundy says is “a great way to get to know the City.”
 Our sources' number-one tip for getting the most out of the scheme?
 “Speak to as many current trainees as possible – that'll contribute a lot to your understanding of what the firm's about.”